Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Choose M1 Finance if you’d like to have a robo-advisor manage your portfolio for you.

-- Choose Robinhood if you prefer to buy and sell your own securities.
+- Choose Robinhood if you prefer to buy and sell your own securities, or if you want early access to IPOs.

 For investors who want a robo-advisor for hands-off investing, M1 Finance stands at the ready.
 Among its perks are entirely customizable portfolios, automatic rebalancing and a healthy lineup of account options, including individual, retirement, joint and trust accounts.
 But the platform lacks tax-loss harvesting options and doesn’t offer portfolio recommendations.

 Investors who want to execute their own trades and perform their own research will want to explore Robinhood.
 This beginner-friendly platform offers an intuitive user interface, access to the cryptocurrency market and instant deposits of up to $1,000.
-But investors must be wary of service outages and limited analysis software.
+Plus, Robinhood has pre-IPO investing, a feature that gives Robinhood traders early access to IPO shares.

 How do M1 Finance and Robinhood compare?